alexbosworth/ln-service/README.md

 Get forwarded payments, from oldest to newest

 When using an "after" date a "before" date is required.

+If a next token is returned, pass it to get additional page of results.

     {
       [after]: <Get Only Payments Forwarded At Or After ISO 8601 Date String>